-Japan Voltage Guide: Using UK Appliances in Japan
+Japan Voltage UK: Using Appliances in Japan

 Japan uses 100V electricity at 50/60Hz.
 Most UK devices work with an adapter, but some appliances need a voltage converter.